-Strasberg Talks is a lecture series designed to provide students with inspired knowledge of The Method, its application in a professional setting, as well as insights into the professional demands of the industry.
+Strasberg Talks is a Q&A series designed to provide students with inspired knowledge from Industry professionals.
 Guests range from actors and alumni to directors, writers, agents, and casting directors.
-The focus is always to provide a new perspective on the work, exposure to role models with similar trajectories, and anecdotal experiences navigating the training.
-These lectures are a seminal part of the actor training model here at Strasberg, and students should make themselves available to attend when possible.
+The focus is always to provide a new perspective on the work, exposure to role models with similar trajectories, insights into how to navigate the constantly evolving acting industry, and anecdotal experiences navigating the training.
+This Q&A series is a seminal part of the actor training model at Strasberg, and students should make themselves available to attend when possible.
+Strasberg Talk events are scheduled 2-4 times per year and are generally moderated by Creative Director, David Lee Strasberg.